 To qualify, you must:

 Subject to credit approval, you can consolidate up to the aggregate amount of your education loan debt.
 Maximum limits may apply.
 The minimum consolidation loan amount is $5,000.

 You can choose to consolidate one, some or all of your eligible student loans.
 We recommend you compare your current loan terms against the consolidation loan terms.
 For example, you may not want to include loans with a lower interest rate than the consolidation loan.
-Find out if student loan refinancing is right for you.
+Find out if student loan consolidation is right for you.

 Yes.
 The following student loans aren't eligible for consolidation: